 This coded-message model, which ‘has very much the status of an axiom in most versions of structuralism’, is the perfect expression of the left hemisphere trying to understand right-hemisphere language.
 Aware that there is more going on here than meets the eye, the left hemisphere sets about making things explicit, in an attempt to discover what it is; but meanwhile is not really aware of the ‘thisness’ of the work of art, in which the real ‘meaning’ lies, at all.

 This is the crucial point.
-The left-hemisphere--the part of our minds that "makes explicit"--can only work with what is given to it in implicitly in raw experience from the right hemisphere.
-So everything depends on the quality of the "data" that is available for the left hemisphere to work with.
-But if the left hemisphere excludes a priori huge swaths of experience because they are not measurable, testable, or just too subjective, then it closes itself off or at least de-legitimizes the kinds of experience that are the most important in making us human.
+The left-hemisphere--the part of our minds that "makes explicit"--can only work with what is given to it implicitly in raw experience from the right hemisphere.
+So everything depends on the quality of the "data", what is given, that is available for the left hemisphere to work with.
+But if the left hemisphere excludes a priori huge swaths of experience because they are not measurable, testable, or just too subjective, then it closes the experience off or de-legitimizes the experiences that are the most important in making us human.
 And so for this reason we often have the experience but miss the meaning.
-This is the fundamental flaw in the Enlightenment project.
-So a rebalancing is called for, but, McG argues, modern and postmodern cultural elites have swung the pendulum too far in the other direction in rejecting objectivity and rationality, and in doing so have created worse problems.

 The post-modern revolt against the silent, static, contrived, lifeless world displayed in the fresco on the wall is not because of its artificiality--the fact that it is untrue to the living world outside--but because of its ‘pretence’ that there exists a world outside to be true to.
 The contrast is not between the fixity of the artificial and the fluidity of the real, but between the fixity and the chaos of two kinds of artificiality.
 Post-modern indeterminacy affirms not that there is a reality, towards which we must carefully, tentatively, patiently struggle; it does not posit a truth which is nonetheless real because it defies the determinacy imposed on it by the self-conscious left-hemisphere interpreter (and the only structures available to it).
 On the contrary, it affirms that there is no reality, no truth to interpret or determine.